4151 Alanhale: Physical characteristics

 Alanhale has been characterized as a dark C-type asteroid by PanSTARRS' photometric survey.

 Rotation period

 A rotational lightcurve of Alanhale was obtained from photometric observations made at the U.S. Palomar Transient Factory in October 2010.
 The fragmentary lightcurve gave a rotation period of 11.9177±0.0047 hours with a low brightness variation of 0.07 in magnitude (U=1).

 Diameter and albedo

 According to the surveys carried out by NASA's spaced-based Wide-field Infrared Survey Explorer and its subsequent NEOWISE mission, Alanhale measures 19.5 and 22.7 kilometers in diameter, respectively, with a corresponding albedo of 0.07 and 0.05.
 The Collaborative Asteroid Lightcurve Link assumes an albedo of 0.08 and calculates a smaller diameter of 15.4 kilometers with an absolute magnitude of 12.43.

 Naming

-This minor planet was named in honor of American astronomer Alan Hale (born 1958), co-discoverer of comet Hale–Bopp.
+This minor planet was named in honor of American astronomer Alan Hale (1958–2026), co-discoverer of comet Hale–Bopp.